Article

 • Real-time collaboration and built-in database

-• Visual drag‑and‑drop editor for customization
+• Visual drag-and-drop editor for post-generation customization

 Weaknesses:

-• Vendor lock‑in risk
+• Vendor lock-in risk — code is hosted on Base44's infrastructure

-• Limited control for complex backend systems
+• Limited control for complex backend systems or custom integrations

 Claude Code (Anthropic)